Getting to The ByTowne

 When you visit the ByTowne, there are paid parking lots you can use, and there are some opportunities for free street parking.
 See the map for some of your choices.

-If you’ve arrived in good time, try for free street parking!
+If you’ve arrived in good time, try for free street parking.
 After 6 pm, metered spots on Rideau are free (Sundays, too).
 And there’s lots of on-street parking on Besserer and Nelson.

-Admittedly, there are NOT a lot of free options when you’re attending a movie on a weekday afternoon (i.e. before 6 pm).
+Admittedly, there are not a lot of free options when you’re attending a movie on a weekday afternoon (i.e. before 6 pm).
 Rideau Street curb lanes are for buses at that hour, and most neighbourhood street parking is limited to one hour.
 You can take your chances with the authorities, or you could consider some of the reasonable options to….

 Pay For Parking

 Note that this is publicly available parking offered by Loblaw’s, and we have no formal relationship with them.
+Parking availability may change.